honeycombio/refinery/rules.md

 ### `UseTraceLength`

 Indicates whether to include the trace length (number of spans in the trace) as part of the key.
-The number of spans is exact, so if there are normally small variations in trace length, we recommend setting this field to `false`.
+The number of spans is exact, so if there are normally small variations in trace length, we recommend setting this field to `false` (the default).
 If your traces are consistent lengths and changes in trace length is a useful indicator to view in Honeycomb, then set this field to `true`.

 Type: `bool`